carles9000/manual/docs/capitulo-A/subcapitulo-A2.md

-# Subcapítulo A2
+# SubcapÃ­tulo A2
-Contenido del Subcapítulo A2
+Contenido del SubcapÃ­tulo A2